derailed/bigbertha/README.md

 ### Traversing the data

 You can traverse the hierarchy using the #child or #parent.
-These calls are chainable!
+These calls can be chained.

 ```ruby
 data = {